KyraTheDonkey/AdventOfCode2022/README.md

 in a match statement, which is really cool.
 Trying to convert a character to a decimal ascii value isn't clear, but makes sense once you know it.
 The actual question wasn't too bad today, so pretty short.

+## Day 4
+Today's question again, just took a bit of problem solving, but wasn't too hard to code.
+This time I did use some structs to store my data, with some added functions to better improve the readability of the code.
+My error messages also had a bit more information, and I read up a bit more about RangeInclusive (`..=`) to use in part 2 of the problem.